SkyDocs/speaker-identification/README.md

 There are two options for the datasets.
 In either of the way you follow, download the dataset form [Kaggle](https://www.kaggle.com/kongaevans/speaker-recognition-dataset) and keep the `_background_noise_` &  `other` folder for the Noise.

+And pass the noise folder in the noise path while training and the same in the identification one too.

 ### Kaggle